toptaskalender/getir-bootcamp-w5-hw/README.md

 ### Notes

-Please be sure, you preceded all APIs with `/api/v1`.
+- Please be sure, you preceded all APIs with `/api/v1`.
+- If you perform a `POST` request to any endpoint, you have to provide the exact same data keys as shown above on a request body.
+- If you perform a `PATCH` request to any endpoint, you can provide one of the keys that is shown above.

 ### Auth